-Holiday Sale 50% off our regular price, sale price good through November 24th(Sale Price is Already Reflected).
+Holiday Sale 50% off our regular price, sale price good through December 27th(Sale Price is Already Reflected)Gift cards are a great last minute gift option

 How to Make Curtains DIY